ldionne/dyno/README.md

 Use at your own risks.

 ## Overview
-__Dyno__ solves the problem of runtime polymorphism in C++ better than the language does.
+__Dyno__ solves the problem of runtime polymorphism better than vanilla C++ does.
 It provides a way to define interfaces that can be fulfilled non-intrusively, and it provides a fully customizable way of storing polymorphic objects and dispaching to virtual methods.
 It does not require inheritance, heap allocation or leaving the comfortable world of value semantics, and it can do so while outperforming vanilla C++.

 __Dyno__ is pure-library implementation of what's also known as [Rust traits][], [Go interfaces][], [Haskell type classes][], and [virtual concepts][].
 Under the